Review: Atomic Wallet

 Once you’ve downloaded the wallet get started by installing it.

 You’ll see an introduction screen at which point you can either log in to an existing account or create a new one.

-After choosing your first password, you’ll be given your back-up phrase which you need to write down and keep safe.
+After choosing your first password, you’ll be given your back-up phrase which should be written down and kept safe.